-In terms of On-call staff, the Service does not hold data on the location from where the employee is providing availability from ie whether it is in their home.
-For this reason, the Service has not included the Retainer as part of the calculation of On-call hourly pay.
-All other payments that On-call staff receive have been taken into account in the calculation of hourly pay.
+In terms of On-call staff, the Service does not hold data on the location from where the employee is providing availability from i.e. whether it is in their home.
+For this reason, the Service has not included the Retainer as part of the calculation of On-call hourly pay for those staff which still operate on the Pay as you Go scheme.